DarleneAntonino/FH_Scripting/README.md

 * [Viola Schlocker](mailto:viola.schlocker@edu.fh-joanneum.at)

 ### Description
-> What will we do
-We are planning to read an inputfile and compare it to a (existing?) database of quotes.
-If the inputfile matched one of the quotes, you will recive an email with this quote to an email address of your choice.
+> We are planning to read an inputfile and compare it to a (existing?) database of quotes.
+If the inputfile matches one of the quotes, you will recive an email with this quote to an email address of your choice.

 This "project" contains/will implement/focus on: